New Jersey Car Accident Lawyer

 Do I Have the Right to Receive Money For My Injuries And/or Pain and Suffering Caused by the Accident?

 If you are not the at-fault driver, you may be entitled to pain and suffering compensation.
 However, this is very complicated and depends a lot on the insurance policy you hold.
 In general, private insurance companies carry a Limitation on Lawsuit or Lawsuit Threshold.
 However, you do have the option to choose the No Limitation on Lawsuit type of insurance.

-If you chose the No Limitation on Lawsuit option on your insurance, or the insurance provided by an immediate family member has this option, then you can sue to receive compensation for what is considered non-economic losses, such as pain and suffering, from any injury caused by an automobile accident.
-There is no limit or threshold you must meet to seek compensation for pain and suffering that’s why it’s imperative you work with the best law firm in Newark, NJ.
+If you chose the No Limitation on Lawsuit option on your insurance, or the insurance provided by an immediate family member has this option, then you can sue to receive compensation for what is considered non-economic losses, such as pain and suffering, from any injury caused by an auto accident.
+There is no limit or threshold you must meet to seek compensation for pain and suffering that’s why you must work with the best law firm in Newark, NJ.

 If you are subject to the Limitation on Lawsuit Option, then things get far more complicated when you attempt to get pain and suffering compensation.
-To even be able to pursue pain and suffering under this option, you must meet one of six types of injuries.
+To even be able to pursue pain and suffering under this option, you must meet one of six types of injuries for claiming your medical expenses from the insurance companies.
 The first five types of injuries are:

 - Dismemberment (any loss of arms, legs, fingers, or toes)

 The sixth type of injury is not as self-explanatory as the first five and is often more complicated to prove.
 This is a permanent injury within a reasonable degree of medical probability, not including significant scarring or disfigurement.
 The injured party must have a permanent injury where the body part or organ has not healed and will not function normally and will not do so even after further medical treatment.